May 1st, 2021 – Alisa Esage

 All Hypervisor Security Nightly trainings would be a deep technical and practical hands-on experience with roughly even balance of theory and practice, unless noted otherwise in the respective class description.

-How to book: use the PayPal checkout option on the training page (preferred), or by email: email@example.com.
+How to book or purchase: use the PayPal checkout option on the training page (preferred), or by email: email@example.com.